Group-IB Recognized With The 2025 Frost & Sullivan Global Technology Innovation Leadership Award

 Innovative Approach to Cybersecurity Earns Group-IB Industry Recognition

-SAN ANTONIO, April 2, 2025 /PRNewswire/ -- Frost & Sullivan has named Group-IB the recipient of the 2025 Global Technology Innovation Leadership Award in recognition of its groundbreaking contributions to cybersecurity.
+SAN ANTONIO, TX. – April 2, 2025 – Frost & Sullivan has named Group-IB the recipient of the 2025 Global Technology Innovation Leadership Award in recognition of its groundbreaking contributions to cybersecurity.
 With cyber threats becoming increasingly complex and multi-faceted, Group-IB continues to set industry standards by integrating advanced threat intelligence, artificial intelligence (AI), and cyber fusion technologies into its comprehensive security solutions.

 As organizations navigate an era of digital transformation, cybercriminals have adapted with sophisticated, multi-vector attack strategies targeting internal networks and external digital assets.
 Group-IB has proactively responded to these evolving threats by unifying its Cyber Threat Intelligence (CTI), Digital Risk Protection (DRP), and External Attack Surface Management (EASM) solutions.
 This holistic approach enables enterprises to detect, prevent, and mitigate cyber threats more effectively, reducing IT complexity and operational costs.